Counting integral points on symmetric varieties with applications to arithmetic statistics: Counting integral points on symmetric varieties

 \subsection{Notation and setup}

-Let $G$ be a connected almost simple algebraic group defined over $\Z$, and let $V$ be a finite-dimensional representation of $G$, defined over $\Z$, with finite kernel.
+Let $G$ be a connected almost simple algebraic group defined over $\Z$, let $V$ be a finite-dimensional representation of $G$, defined over $\Z$, with finite kernel, and fix a basis of $V$.
 A sub-algebraic-group $H \subset G$ defined over $\Z$ is said to be a \emph{symmetric $\Z$-subgroup} if the identity component of $H$ is the identity component of the fixed points of some involution $\sigma$ of $G$ defined over $\Z$.
-Let $v\in V(\Z)$ be such that the stabilizer of $v$ in $G$ is a symmetric $\Z$-subgroup $H_v \subset G$.
-Then $\mc{S}_v \defeq G/H \simeq Gv$ is said to be a \emph{symmetric variety}; note that $\mc{S}_v$ is in fact a subscheme of $V$.
+Let $v\in V(\Z)$ be such that the stabiliser of $v$ in $G$ is a symmetric $\Z$-subgroup $H_v \subset G$.
+Then $\mc{S}_v \defeq G/H_v \simeq Gv$ is said to be a \emph{symmetric variety}; note that $\mc{S}_v$ is in fact a subscheme of $V$.

 Let $S_v$ be the functor that assigns to a ring $R$ the quotient $S_v(R) \defeq G(R)/H_v(R)$.
 Then $S_v(R) = G(R)/H_v(R) \simeq G(R)v$ for any $R$; when $R = K$ is a field, $S_v(K)$ is said to be a {\it symmetric $K$-variety}.
 Note that the functor $S_v$ is \emph{not} to be confused with the functor of points of $\mc{S}_v$.
 Indeed, regard $G$, $H_v$, and $\mc{S}_v$ as sheaves on the category of $R$-algebras via their functors of points.
 Then the short exact sequence